xreno123x/mtec2280/README.md

 # mtec2280
-This is resposritorty for mtec 2280 Reno
+This is Repository for mtec 2280 Reno